According to the

 1. Mouthwash can help me beat a breathalyzer test.

 Sorry, but breathalyzers can’t be fooled by fresh breath.
 They measure

 the alcohol level in a person’s breath, and no amount of alcohol

 or breath mints can reduce that reading.
 In fact, an officer who notices

 that you just swigged mouthwash may take that as an indication that you’re

 trying to mask the smell of alcohol on your breath.

-Sorry, but no amount of caffeine will sober you up.
-Whether you’re
+No amount of caffeine will sober you up.
+Whether you’re drinking

 black coffee, the only thing that the caffeine will do is “trick” you into